alephium/ledger-alephium/README.md

 cd js && npm run device-test
 ```

+### Test a Single Test Case

+To test a specific test case, change `it` to `it.only` in the test file `wallet.test.ts`.
+This allows Jest to run only that test case.

 ## Install

 To install the Alephium app on your Ledger device, you will need the ledgerctl tool.
 Follow the official installation guide here: [https://github.com/LedgerHQ/ledgerctl#quick-install](https://github.com/LedgerHQ/ledgerctl#quick-install).